OpenTechSchool/html-css-beginners/core/portfolio.md

 **GOAL**
 We are going to design a page with the main menu, the content and footer.
 We fill in the content with an image next to some text.
-We are going to do all of this with the Html5 elements so keep open your Html cheatsheet.
+We are going to do all of this with the HTML5 elements so keep open your HTML cheatsheet.

 Taken file like the one we just wrote but without any content.
-(Head with meta-tag, title and style.css linked and body but comletely empty.)
+(Head with meta-tag, title and style.CSS linked and body but comletely empty.)

 Let's start wrapping all our page in a div for give a centered design to our page.
- *"Div tag defines a section in an Html file and is used to group element to format them with Css, to layout a web page."*
+ *"Div tag defines a section in an HTML file and is used to group element to format them with CSS, to layout a web page."*

-Div is a general tag and can be used in many different situation just to wrap up others html elements and style them.
+Div is a general tag and can be used in many different situation just to wrap up others HTML elements and style them.
 For this reason we need to give to it a name, otherwise we can't style each one in different way.
 There are two way to give a name to a div tag.
 With a id or with a class.
 Think about at id as a pesonal and UNIC name as your surname/name and about the class is like personal characteristics as color of your hares or your age.
 Id, the unique one, is used just when need to write specific style valid only for this element.
-Class are more common and used for group different Html elements and give them the same style and characteristics.
+Class are more common and used for group different HTML elements and give them the same style and characteristics.

 We can now start to write our main page content: